 After taking into account the current viability status of these species, the Environmental Baseline, and other pertinent cumulative effects, including any anticipated Federal, state, or private projects, including under likely effects of climate change.
-NMFS concludes that the effects of the Proposed Action will not appreciably reduce the likelihood of survival and recovery of these ESA-listed ESUs in the wild.
+NMFS concludes that the effects of the Proposed Action will not appreciably reduce the likelihood of survival and recovery of this ESA-listed DPS in the wild.

-2.7.2.
+2.16.2.
 Snake River Steelhead DPS

 Best available information indicates that the Snake River Steelhead DPS is at high risk and remains at threatened status (NWFSC 2015).
-Ford (2011) determined that all populations remain below minimum natural-origin abundance thresholds.
-In addition, the biological review team identified the lack of direct data on spawning escapements and pHOS in the individual population tributaries as a key uncertainty, rendering quantitative assessment of viability for the DPS difficult (Ford 2011).
+Ford et al. (2011) determined that all populations remain below minimum natural-origin abundance thresholds.
+In addition, the biological review team identified the lack of direct data on spawning escapements and pHOS in the individual population tributaries as a key uncertainty, rendering quantitative assessment of viability for the DPS difficult (Ford et al. 2011).